 Updating property ownership from joint names to a single name is an important step that often follows major life changes such as divorce, separation, or the passing of a joint owner.
 While it’s a sensitive and sometimes complex process, modern digital solutions have made it faster, clearer, and easier to manage from anywhere in the UK.

-At Property Swift, we help individuals across England and Wales handle property ownership changes online — securely, transparently, and in full compliance with HM Land Registry requirements.
+At Property Swift, individuals across England and Wales can complete property ownership applications online through a secure and transparent process aligned with HM Land Registry requirements.

 What Does Transferring from Joint to Sole Ownership Mean?